ray-ers/ray-ers.github.io/_pages/about.md

 <section class="cv-section">
   <h2>Background</h2>
   <p>
-    I am Kien Pham (Ray), a doctoral candidate at Gustave Eiffel University working under the ClearDoc project.
+    I am Kien Pham (Ray), an environmental researcher with a PhD in Earth and Environmental Sciences from Gustave Eiffel University.
+My work examines urban ecosystems, ecosystem services, and the contribution of nature-based solutions to resilient cities.
-    I am an environmental researcher, educator, and writer interested in cities, resilience, learning, and the ways people relate to places.
-I am also a fan of science communication, visualization, writing, and health.
   </p>
 </section>